 Here are some of the top reasons to consider starting or joining one:

 - Honest Feedback.
 Friends and family can be wonderfully supportive and encouraging, but oftentimes they either don’t want to be constructively honest or, if you are talking about Mom, Dad or Grandma, think everything you do is spectacular no matter what.
 A personal board of directors or mastermind group is a great way to have a supportive—but honest—group of individuals to bounce ideas off of, get advice, and constructive criticism on everything from reports to resumes.

 - Practice Your Leadership.
 If you want to increase your impact, masterminds are a great way to start easy.
 I have some great science-backed skills for being a leader you can use to best lead your mastermind group.

 - Fresh Perspective.
 Sometimes it is good to take a break from your industry or co-workers and get an outside perspective.
 Often times your peers in a mastermind can help bring new energy to your ideas or career and get you to meet new people.

 - Accountability.
 Goals can be hard to keep.
-With a mastermind or personal board of directors you can set goals and have your co-members help you stick to them.
-A recent study by Susan Helper, Morris Kleiner and Yingchun Wang confirm the importance of having a small peer group to depend on in a working paper for the National Bureau of Economic Research.
+A recent study shows that a whopping 92% of people fail to meet their goals.
+With a mastermind or personal board of directors, you can set goals and have your co-members help you stick to them.
+A recent study by Susan Helper, Morris Kleiner, and Yingchun Wang confirms the importance of having a small peer group to depend on in a working paper for the National Bureau of Economic Research.
 Their research suggests it’s best to motivate groups, not individuals.
 They compared compensation packages and found that group incentive pay motivated workers better than individual incentive compensation.

 How to start your own mastermind group?